gossi/ember-cli-create/README.md

 ember-cli-create
 ==============================================================================

-CLI wizard to create a new ember project
+CLI wizard to create a new ember project.

 ![Demo](demo.gif)